 Historically, The IFAB has allowed national football associations (FAs) some flexibility to modify the 'organisational' Laws for specific categories of football.
-However, The IFAB strongly believes that national FAs should be given more options to modify aspects of the way football is organised if it will benefit football in their own country.
+However, The IFAB strongly believes that national FAs should be able to modify some aspects of the way football is organised if it will benefit football in their own country.

-How the game is played and refereed should be the same on every football field in the world from the FIFA World $Cup^{\mathsf{TM}}$ final to the smallest village.
+How the game is played and refereed should be the same on every football field in the world, from the FIFA World CupTM final to the smallest village.
 However, the needs of a country's domestic football should determine how long the game lasts, how many people can take part and how some unfair behaviour is punished.

-Consequently, the $131^{st}$ AGM of The IFAB held in London on $3^{rd}$ March 2017 unanimously agreed that national FAs (and confederations and FIFA) now have the option to modify all or some of the following organisational areas of the Laws of the Game for football for which they are responsible:
+All national FAs (and confederations and FIFA) have the option to modify all or some of the following organisational areas of the Laws of the Game for football for which they are responsible: